 - Private keys are used to prove ownership of a crypto wallet and sign transactions, while a seed phrase serves to back up a wallet’s public-private key pairs.

-So essentially, your recovery phrase is not the same as your private keys.
+Your recovery phrase is not the same as your private keys.
 It does, however, contain your private keys along with the corresponding public keys.
 This allows you to use your seed phrase to recover your crypto wallet in case you are ever locked out.

 What Do I Do if I Have Issues With My Seed Phrase or Private Keys